CMGG entry for yopaat (This article is part of the Learner's Maya Glyph Guide.)

 o A. god head – features:

-§ Optional: phonetic complement ti – where the three god heads Chaak, K’awiil, Yopaat can sometimes be difficult to tell apart, the (occasional) phonetic complements of (respectively) ki, la, ti can be helpful.
+There can be an optional phonetic complement ti/ta– where the three god heads Chaak, K’awiil, Yopaat can sometimes be difficult to tell apart, the (occasional) phonetic complements of (respectively) ki, la, ti/ta can be helpful.